aftrhrslog/aftrhrslog.github.io/content/notes/on-respect.md

 ---
 Dear my son,

-When people applaud you, accept their praise graciously. <mark>Take pride</mark> in what you’ve earned, but keep it in perspective.
-Let your <mark>sense of worth</mark> come from within rather than from other people’s approval.
+When people applaud you, accept their praise graciously. <mark>Take pride</mark> in what you’ve earned, but <mark>keep it in perspective.</mark> Let your <mark>sense of worth</mark> come from within rather than from other people’s approval.
 People sometimes compliment you simply because it’s polite, so don’t mistake <mark>courtesy</mark> for genuine respect.

 If you find yourself in a position of power someday, <mark>stay grounded.</mark> The higher you rise, the harder it may be for people to be honest with you.
 A smile or a compliment doesn’t always mean that someone is comfortable with the way you’ve treated them.